secretgspot/25-cariari.agency/.docs/memory.md

 - Print view is a separate route with QR code
 - Admin/regular user logic is handled in server actions and UI

+- The user will be making all of the commits.

 ---
 *Generated July 2, 2025.
 This file is intended as a memory/context file for rebuilding Cariari.Agency with a new tech stack.
 It summarizes all key features, data, and flows.*